 For anyone performance-minded this leads to the natural question of which is really the best method for driving improvement; training alone or training with others?

-Having gained quite a bit of experience of both scenarios over the years I believe there's no single correct answer to the question.
+Having gained quite a bit of experience of training alone and with other athletes over the years, I believe there's no single correct answer to the question.
 Both training alone and training in groups can be extremely effective, but what's important to understand is when and why you might be better off getting some company and when it’s more appropriate to go it alone.

 There's a time and a place for both approaches and armed with the right information you can aim to get the best of both worlds, rather than the worst of both (as I definitely have done from time to time in the past).

 The benefits of group training

 In 2009 researchers conducted a very interesting study on the world famous Oxford University rowing crew.
 What they did was indirectly measure the levels of endorphins (‘feel good’ hormones) released in the oarsmen when they completed tough training sessions together in a group, compared to doing the exact same sessions in isolation.

 What they did was measure pain tolerance (a recognised surrogate measure for endorphin release) immediately after sessions and found ample evidence that athletes' pain threshold was basically doubled after a group session when compared with a solo one.